StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2015-08-23-how-to-create-360-degree-videos-freedom360-gopro-camera-rig.markdown

 layout:     post
 title:      "How to Create 360 Degree Videos with Freedom360 and GoPro"
 subtitle:   "Assembling a 360 Video Camera Rig"
+description: "Here is what you need to get started filming 360 degree videos.
+The equipment that's included and how to setup the 360 camera"
 date:       2015-08-23 12:00:00
 author:     "Allan Dixon"
 category:   "blog"